 Who is your favourite chef?

-What three ingredients do you always have in the cupboard?
+What three ingredients are always in your cupboard?

 Where do you like to eat out in Norfolk and beyond?

-Tell us something we don’t know about you
+Tell us something we don’t know about yourself?

-What are your foodie predictions for the next few months?
+What’s your foodie prediction for the coming few months?